The End of the Batcher-in-the-Batch-House Model

 And this is a growing risk.

 Meanwhile, two of Michael’s most experienced batchers are set to retire this year.
 Out of these two batchers, one is nice and gives him a six-week notice, but the other doesn’t.
-They’re leaving a little sooner than expected.
-Michael doesn’t have to panic, but he realizes his operation only works because of the people he’s about to lose.
-If he’s going to replace these people, the training is going to take months.
+Michael doesn’t panic, but he realizes his operation only works because of the people he’s about to lose.
+If he’s going to replace these people, the recruitment may take months; the training may take weeks.
 It’s going to require extensive supervision and could pose a risk to his operation.

 What would you do first if you were in Michael’s situation?